phunterlau/token-explorer/README.md

 You can also save your current prompt by pressing `x`.
 This will save the prompt to the `prompts` folder.

+If you want to reset the current prompt to its original state, press `ctrl+r`.
+This is useful when you've made several token selections and want to start over from the beginning.

 ### Adding prompts

 One of the goals of Token Explorer is to make it easy to play around with alternate methods of prompting.
 To faciliate this, Token Explorer allows you to duplicate your current prompt and add it to the list of prompts by pressing 'd'.
 In this image below we've added a copy of our current prompt to the list of prompts and are now at propmt 2 of 2: